Why Do I Cry When I Poop?

 Several factors can contribute to this sensation.
 One of the most common reasons is constipation.
 When you are constipated, the stool becomes hard and difficult to pass, putting pressure on the rectum and causing tears to form.
 Similarly, diarrhea can also cause this sensation due to the urgency and forcefulness of bowel movements.

 Another cause of this sensation is the use of certain medications, such as laxatives and stool softeners.
 These medications can irritate the rectum, causing tears to form.
-Additionally, medical conditions such as hemorrhoids, anal fissures, and inflammatory bowel disease can also contribute to this sensation.
+Additionally, medical conditions such as hemorrhoids, anal fissures and inflammatory bowel disease can also contribute to this sensation.

 Push so, so hard to Bowel Movement